 Ensuring optimal specimen preservation requires following best practices for collection, inoculation, and transport.

-Refrigeration (Optimal): Samples should be stored at 2–8°C for best results, ensuring bacterial survival for up to 72 hours before processing.
+- Remember that refrigeration is ideal.
+Samples should be stored at 2–8°C for best results, ensuring bacterial survival for up to 48 hours before processing.

-Avoid Freezing: Freezing disrupts bacterial cell integrity, compromising diagnostic accuracy.
+- Avoid freezing Cary-Blair media.
+Freezing disrupts bacterial cell integrity, compromising diagnostic accuracy.

 Commonly Asked Questions about Cary-Blair Medium